-Our strength is the focus on empirical research to strengthen industry’s competitiveness in the development of software-intensive systems, services and products in close collaboration with companies such as ABB, Ericsson, Saab, Sony, Telenor and Volvo.
+Our strength is the focus on empirical research to strengthen industry’s competitiveness in the development of software-intensive systems, services and products in close collaboration with companies such as NKT, Ericsson, Saab, Sony, Telenor and Volvo.
 BTH:s research in Software Engineering is internationally top-ranked, and many of the department’s researchers are internationally top-ranked within the research area.

 Software engineering covers techniques, methods and processes for the development of complex software systems and the application of systematic, disciplined and quantifiable approaches to the development, operation and maintenance of software-intensive systems, services and products.
 Software engineering focuses on the engineering of software development with a particular emphasis on industrial challenges.